 What are Dental Implants?

-Implants are one way of replacing missing teeth.
+Dental implants are one way of replacing missing teeth.
 A post is planted in the jaw bone to support a replacement tooth.
 This acts like the root of a natural tooth.
-Implants can also be used to support fixed bridges or dentures.
+Dental implants can also be used to support fixed bridges or dentures.

 - Replacement of single or multiple teeth, either individually or two can be linked to make a bridge to support several teeth.